hkuennemann/Coursera/Go Beyond the Numbers - Translate Data into Insights [Google]/README.md

   - Data grouping and summarization
   - Data formatting and labeling
   - Data visualization

+2.4.Guide_EDA structuring with Python
+- Description: In this notebook, I practiced structuring and analyzing lightning strike data in Python, focusing on data from the National Oceanic and Atmospheric Association (NOAA) for 2018.
+The notebook guided me through various data manipulation techniques, including sorting, grouping, and calculating percentages, and culminated in visualizing data patterns over time.<br/>
+- Main Topics
+  - Datetime Conversion
+  - Duplicate Check
+  - Data Sorting
+  - Grouping & Aggregation
+  - Plotting & Visualization
+  - Data Concatenation

+2.5.EDA_unicornCompanies
+- Desription: This notebook detailed an exploratory data analysis (EDA) activity focused on structuring and analyzing a dataset of unicorn companies — those valued at over one billion dollars.
+The objective was to gain insights into the dataset by performing various datetime transformations, structuring the data, and using visualizations.
+I worked with Python libraries such as `pandas`, `numpy`, `seaborn`, and `matplotlib.pyplot` to import, explore, and visualize the data, ultimately uncovering trends and patterns related to the unicorn companies' founding years and valuation over time.<br/>
+- Main Topics
+  - Data Exploration**
+  - Sorting
+  - Datetime Conversion
+  - Trend Analysis
+  - Visualization
+  - Results and Evaluation

 ## Disclaimer
 This project notebook is part of the coursework for "Go Beyond the Numbers: Translate Data into Insights" on Coursera (🔗 [Go to course](https://www.coursera.org/learn/go-beyond-the-numbers-translate-data-into-insight)).
 It is intended for educational purposes only.
 For official content and certification, please refer to the Coursera course page.